devaneyJE/dotfiles/README.md

 - arcticicestudio: `Nord`
 - golang: `Go`
 - ms-azuretools: `Docker`

+### Browser
+My main browser is currently [firefox](https://www.mozilla.org/en-US/firefox/new/) using [minimal-functional-fox]() and [nightTab](https://github.com/zombieFox/nightTab).
+I altered the [userChrome.css](/.config/mozilla/firefox/userChrome.css) file for consistency with the Nord theme.
+A nightTab [config](/.config/nightTab/nightTab_conf.json) file was generated using the backup/export feature of the tool.

 ### Music Player
 Spotify is themed with the [nord theme](https://github.com/morpheusthewhite/spicetify-themes/tree/master/Nord) using [spicetify-cli](https://github.com/khanhas/spicetify-cli).